Johnny 3 Tears: With Hollywood Undead

 Ragan co-founded Hollywood Undead in 2005; the band started out by posting their music to MySpace, and their popularity on the platform landed them a deal with MySpace Records after Tom Anderson took notice and invited the band out to dinner.
 In 2008, Ragan assisted in writing the band's breakthrough single "Undead", which reflects an expression of the band's frustrations after getting into the corporate side of the music industry.
 The song "Pour Me" (from the 2011 album American Tragedy), in which Ragan does all the rapping, contains introspective lyrics that chronicle his battle with alcohol.
 In 2012, Ragan helped write the song "We Are" as a means to inspire youth and teen fans; he started by writing the chorus for the song.

 Solo career

 On May 14, 2021, Ragan released a solo album titled The Abyss under the moniker "George Ragan the Dead Son".
 On March 27, 2024, he featured on the song "Vendetta" by TX2.

 Musical influences

-Ragan has cited his ten most influential albums as Sea Change by Beck (2002), Enter the Wu-Tang (36 Chambers) by Wu-Tang Clan (1993), Pretty Hate Machine by Nine Inch Nails (1989), Relationship of Command by At the Drive-In (2000), Generation Rx by Good Charlotte (2018), For Those That Wish to Exist by Architects (2021), Now Or Never by Giggs (2020), Ghøstkid by Ghøstkid (2020), Who Do You Trust? by Papa Roach (2019), and ...If You Don't Save Yourself by Zero 9:36 (2021).
+Ragan has cited his ten most influential albums as Sea Change by Beck (2002), Enter the Wu-Tang (36 Chambers) by Wu-Tang Clan (1993), Pretty Hate Machine by Nine Inch Nails (1989), Relationship of Command by At the Drive-In (2000), Generation Rx by Good Charlotte (2018), For Those That Wish to Exist by Architects (2021), Now Or Never by Giggs (2020), Ghøstkid by Ghostkid (2020), Who Do You Trust? by Papa Roach (2019), and ...If You Don't Save Yourself by Zero 9:36 (2021).